Ref PAR 2023/595

 Ability to teach in English or Swedish is a requirement.

-Assessment criteria for employment as a teacher are stated in Chapter 4, Section 4a of the Higher Education Ordinance and the University of Gothenburg’s employment regulations.
+Assessment criteria for employment as a teacher are stated in the Higher Education Ordinance and the University of Gothenburg’s employment regulations.

 The scientific assessment will be based on publications in leading international journals, where quality and impact are given more weight than total production.
-Favorable consideration will be given to candidates with demonstrated success in attracting external funding in competition nationally or internationally, and participation in national and international collaboration projects.cientific proficiency is also assessed through the scientific quality of the submitted research program and the proven ability to develop and lead research activities with relevance to the present position.
+Meritorious are candidates with demonstrated success in attracting external funding in competition nationally or internationally, and participation in national and international collaboration projects.
+Scientific proficiency is also assessed through the scientific quality of the submitted research program and the proven ability to develop and lead research activities with relevance to the present position.

 When assessing teaching skills, particular emphasis is placed on well-documented educational experience of planning, performing and leading teaching.
-Favorable consideration will be given to documented ability to supervise doctoral, medical, master’s and undergraduate students.
+Meritorious are documented ability to supervise doctoral, medical, master’s and undergraduate students.

 For administrative skills, special emphasis is placed on experience of leadership and experience from collaborative projects.